MinBZK/regels.overheid.nl/docs/index.en.md

 ## More application for rules

 The application possibilities of published rules are broader than just creating transparency.
-It is, for example, interesting to also make rules for draft legislation with which the impact of a proposal can be analyzed by, for example, States General (ie Dutch Parliament) and citizens and entrepreneurs themselves.
+It is also interesting to make rules for draft legislation with which the impact of a proposal can be analyzed by, for example, the Houses and citizens and entrepreneurs themselves.
+Because you can do simulations with new legislation and in this way test feasibility for citizens and workability for the government itself.

 ## Human service